Afeni Shakur: The Panther 21

-One of the people Shakur cross-examined was Ralph White, a "suspect" who had in fact, infiltrated the Black Panthers while working as an undercover policeman.
+One of the people Shakur cross-examined was Ralph White, a "suspect" who had, in fact, infiltrated the Black Panthers while working as an undercover policeman.
 Shakur had repeatedly denounced White as a cop because he was "a hothead ... too arrogant for a Panther."
 White testified it was retaliation for refusing to hire her to work in the Harlem Panther office.
 Shakur got White to admit under oath that he and two other agents had organized most of the unlawful activities.
 "She asked him if he'd ever seen her carry a gun or kill anyone or bomb anything and he answered no, no, no. Then she asked if he'd seen her doing Panther organizing in a school and a hospital and on the streets and he answered, yes, yes, yes."

 She and the others in the "Panther 21" were acquitted in May 1971 after an eight-month trial.
 Altogether, Afeni Shakur spent two years in the New York Women's House of Detention before being acquitted.
 While in the House of Detention, Shakur says, she "began relating to the gay sisters in jail beginning to understand their oppression, their anger and the strength in them and in all gay people."
 After being released, she participated in a workshop organized by the Gay Liberation Front at the Revolutionary People's Constitutional Convention in 1970, and she continued to advocate against homophobia in the Black Panthers.

+Bedford Hills Correctional Facility

+As a paralegal, Shakur often worked in New York's only women's prison at the time, the Bedford Hills Correctional Facility.

+Shakur played a large role in the case Crooks v.
+Warne involving Bedford inmate, Carol Crooks.
+Shakur and Crooks met while they were both incarcerated at the Women's House of Detention, and are suspected to have taken on a romantic relationship with one another that ended with Shakur's release from prison.
+Following the events of what would come to be known as the August Rebellion, Shakur helped connect Crooks to prisoner' rights attorney, Steven Latimer.
+The case was ruled in Crooks' favor and won incarcerated women the right to due process prior to their being sent to segregated prison, or solitary confinement.

+While working with the South Bronx Legal Services in 1973, Shakur helped organize a day of solidarity for families and friends of the Bedford Hills Correctional Facility for Women.